 Specific Graduate School requirements for the Master's degree can be found in the Bulletin of Duke University, Graduate School, and should be read with care by all students entering that program.
 A key feature of the MS degree is that a minimum of 30 units of registration be obtained before completion of the degree.
 Of these, at least 24 must be taken for a grade.
 There are often questions concerning the most appropriate way for a Master's student to obtain the required 24 units of graded work.
 Most students should have completed 20 to 22 units of graded coursework during the first year as part of the PhD program, and the remainder of the required units can normally be made up through graded research credits in the second year.
 Any student contemplating a voluntary switch to the Master's program should anticipate these particular Master's registration requirements and carefully plan his/her various semester registrations.
-For this reason the department recommends that all students register for 6 units of graded research (CHM 801) in the Fall semester of his/her second year.
+For this reason the department recommends that all students register for 6 units of graded research (CHM 801) in the Fall semester of his/her second year and 6 units of graded research (CHM 801) in the Spring semester of his/her second year.